nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

   [out] LPDWORD   lpdwNumberOfBytesRead
 );
 ```
-It consists of two input parameters and two output in which the first one is the handle to the URL, second parameter provides pointer to the buffer that receives the data.
-Third one requires the number of bytes to be read and the fourth one provides a pointer to the actual number of bytes read.
+It consists of two input parameters and two output parameters in which the first one is the handle to the URL, the second parameter provides a pointer to the buffer that receives the data.
+The third one requires the number of bytes to be read, and the fourth one provides a pointer to the actual number of bytes read.

-Since now we have an overview of how to receive the data from the URL, its the time for the implementation.
-Lets create a function called **ShellcodeFormUrl** which provides pointer to the received data and the size of the encrypted data.
-Below are the parameter initialized on the functions.
+Since now we have an overview of how to receive the data from the URL, it's time for the implementation.
+Let's create a function called **ShellcodeFromUrl** which provides a pointer to the received data and the size of the encrypted data.
+Below are the parameters initialized in the function.

 - ` HINTERNET hInternet;` - Handle to the internet session text data.
 - `HINTERNET hInternetShellcode;` - Handle to the URL connection
 - `DWORD dwBytesRead = NULL;` - Number of bytes read during each iteration.